 Xbox One X Gears 5 Limited Edition bundle (1TB)

-Amazon UK has a limited edition Xbox One X bundle featuring a specially decorated console and Gears 5 with a chunk of the price slashed off to celebrate Black Friday.
+Amazon UK has a limited edition Xbox One X bundle featuring a specially decorated console and Gears 5 with a chunk of the price slashed off to celebrate a new decade.
 Fans of the franchise definitely want to jump on this one.